 Source: ICC International Maritime Bureau.
 Encoding of piracy events by William Moreto.

 The surge in global trade in the second half of the 20th century created an environment where piracy appears to be on the rise.
-Shipping lines are forced to pass through constrained areas, chokepoints, namely straits such as Malacca and Bab el Mandab along the heavily used Asia-Europe maritime routes, which makes the interception of ships more feasible within a delimited area.
-Poverty and political instability are also linked with piracy as on one side piracy becomes a source of revenue and on the other there are limited national institutions and means available to deter piracy.
-In such a vacuum, loose but well organized piracy activities have emerged.
-Both Somalia and Yemen can be considered as dysfunctional states that are unfortunately located on both sides of the Gulf of Aden where shipping routes converges on their way to the Red Sea and the Suez Canal.
-As the above map underline, they represent the largest concentration of piracy activities in the world, along with the Strait of Malacca, the South China Sea and the Gulf of Guinea (mostly Nigeria).
-A troubling pattern that has emerged since 2008 is the growing distance from the coast piracy acts occur at.
-This is particularly the case off the Eastern African coast and implies the usage of larger re-supply ships serving as logistical platforms for high seas piracy operations.
+Shipping lines are forced to pass through constrained areas, chokepoints, namely straits such as Malacca and Bab el Mandab, along the heavily used Asia-Europe maritime routes, which makes the interception of ships more feasible within a delimited area.
+Poverty and political instability are also linked with piracy as, on one side, piracy becomes a source of revenue.
+On the other, there are limited national institutions and means available to deter piracy.
+In such a vacuum, loose but well-organized piracy activities have emerged.
+Both Somalia and Yemen can be considered dysfunctional states that are unfortunately located on both sides of the Gulf of Aden, where shipping routes converge on their way to the Red Sea and the Suez Canal.
+As the above map underlines, they represent the largest concentration of piracy activities in the world, along with the Strait of Malacca, the South China Sea, and the Gulf of Guinea (mostly Nigeria).
+A troubling pattern that has emerged since 2008 is the growing distance from the coast piracy acts occurs.
+This is particularly the case of the Eastern African coast and implies the usage of larger re-supply ships serving as logistical platforms for high-seas piracy operations.

-Piracy is well known to take place on the high seas, but a significant share of the acts that are considered as piracy take place while a ship is docked at a port, where there is an easier opportunity to board.
-This occurs at terminals in developing countries where security is more lax or where port security officials can be bribed.
+Piracy is well known to take place on the high seas, but a significant share of the acts considered piracy take place while a ship is docked at a port, where there is an easier opportunity to board.
+This occurs at terminals in developing countries where security is laxer or where port security officials can be bribed.